Cladding Product Safety Panel

 About the panel

-The Cladding Product Safety Panel (CPSP) has expertise in fire safety engineering, product testing, building surveying and certification, and construction and building insurance.
-Panel members were appointed by the Minister for Better Regulation and Innovation on 29 July 2020.
+The Cladding Product Safety Panel (CPSP) were experts in fire safety engineering, product testing, building surveying and certification, and construction and building insurance.
+Panel members were appointed on 29 July 2020 by the then Minister for Better Regulation and Innovation The Hon.
+Kevin John Anderson.

-The CPSP provides expert advice to the NSW Cladding Taskforce and the Cladding Support Unit on the suitability of cladding replacement products and external wall assembly methods.
+The CPSP provided expert advice to the NSW Cladding Taskforce and the Cladding Support Unit on the suitability of cladding replacement products and external wall assembly methods.

-Advice from the CPSP will inform the cladding rectification work carried out under Project Remediate, the NSW Government’s program providing no-interest loans and an assurance service for the remediation of combustible cladding on high-risk residential buildings.
+Advice from the CPSP informed the cladding rectification work carried out under Project Remediate, the NSW Government’s program providing no-interest loans and an assurance service for the remediation of combustible cladding on high-risk residential buildings.

-The CPSP is also designed to ensure that rectified buildings can be fully and affordably insured, by enabling the insurance industry to better quantify cladding risks and risk control measures.
+The CPSP was also designed to ensure that rectified buildings could be fully and affordably insured, by enabling the insurance industry to better quantify cladding risks and risk control measures.

-The CPSP’s advice will be made available to assist councils, consent authorities and building owners make consistent, sustainable and cost-effective decisions in relation to cladding rectification work.
+The CPSP’s advice was made available to assist councils, consent authorities and building owners make consistent, sustainable, and cost-effective decisions in relation to cladding rectification work.

 CPSP reports